Bacteria: Predators

 Some species of bacteria kill and then consume other microorganisms; these species are called predatory bacteria.
 These include organisms such as Myxococcus xanthus, which forms swarms of cells that kill and digest any bacteria they encounter.
 Other bacterial predators either attach to their prey in order to digest them and absorb nutrients or invade another cell and multiply inside the cytosol.
 These predatory bacteria are thought to have evolved from saprophages that consumed dead microorganisms, through adaptations that allowed them to entrap and kill other organisms.

 Mutualists

 Certain bacteria form close spatial associations that are essential for their survival.
 One such mutualistic association, called interspecies hydrogen transfer, occurs between clusters of anaerobic bacteria that consume organic acids, such as butyric acid or propionic acid, and produce hydrogen, and methanogenic archaea that consume hydrogen.
-The bacteria in this association are unable to consume the organic acids as this reaction produces hydrogen that accumulates in their surroundings.
+Without the archaea, the bacteria in this association would be unable to continuously consume the organic acids, as this reaction produces hydrogen that would accumulate in their surroundings.
 Only the intimate association with the hydrogen-consuming archaea keeps the hydrogen concentration low enough to allow the bacteria to grow.